nic-arista-labs/howto-setup-avdclab/docs/workflow/wf-readme.md

 To authenticate with CVaaS securely:

 Use a Service Account
-- A CloudVision service account must be created in the CVaaS <strong>Settings > Users > Service Accounts section.</strong>
+- A CloudVision service account must be created in the CVaaS **Settings > Users > Service Accounts section.**
 - Generate an API access token for this account.
 - Store this token as an environment variable or Ansible Vault.